damlayildiz/Fun-Bots/README.md

 This is a simple script that sends a facebook message with a random greeting every morning.
 Implemented with Python and [Facebook chat API](https://fbchat.readthedocs.io/en/stable/).

 ## Happy Birthday Bot
 This is a simple Discord bot for one of my servers.
 It replies to `!bday person-name` with a yes or no depending on whether today is the birthday of that person.
-Implemented with Python and [Discord API](https://discord.com/developers/docs/intro).
+Implemented with Javascript and [Discord API](https://discord.com/developers/docs/intro).